cstml/cstml.github.io/_posts/2020-05-24-Journey-to-dev.md

 #### Small note
 It is quiet riveting, applying for jobs.
 It took a lot of courage and commitment to press that send button.
 I feel a lot better now.

+#### Newly found interest and possible project for the weekend
+A few ideas have popped up today, and I have gathered some momentum yet again that could take me off my path.
+I have been trying to learn and understand how a framework like Django works, then I started trying to write my own framework while thinking of enrolling int he LeeCode June Challenge of 30 days with 30 problems solved.
+Even as I write this I realise it is a bit much, when I already started the Kaggle Challenge, and am looking for jobs while still having a full time job. **SO**, I will try to Keep It Simple and reduce.
+To be able to do this, I've decided to create a queue, which will work following these rules:
+*(probably a bit like Kanban)*

+1. I am not able to start a new project until one is finished from the **working on** queue
+2. No more than **2 working on** projects
+3. I am allowed to look for new stufff, just to satisfy my constant "poking" curiosity, but anything more than 20 minutes is no good.
+Pass 20 minutes add id to the **to look at** queue

+That's about it - I will probaly implement it on github projects.
+As it is quite nifty and easily accessible.
+---
+# Day 3-4
+2020-05-27
+2020-05-28
+Spent these days getting in contact with people working in the industry and trying to understand (which I would like to thank for taking the time to speak to me) what would be an efficient way of proceeding given my strengths and weaknesses.
+I am now considering potentially returnig to University to do a Master's Degree in CS, to
+a.
+Give me some extra time to develop a solid project
+b.
+Give me some extra confidence in the knowledge and a solid base to grow on.

+I am considering atm this option, and will keep you posted with how it goes.
+Given the late time, it might need to be offset to next year, and by then situation might be completely different.
+I am yet sure about how to proceed, but it is worth keeping in mind.

+I have also singed up for a Makers Meeting in Lodnon in June - a bootcamp session in Ruby.
+I am using Ruby for this Jekyll website (that you are on) but am not very familliar with the Rails framework or with Ruby for that matter.
+The meeting is next week so that is one more thing to add to my queue.
+So many things that I want to learn, yet so little time.

 ---
 # Day 2